In the Rehabilitation, Reintegration & Recovery space

 Therapeutic approaches like Cognitive Behavioral Therapy (CBT) and interpersonal therapy aid individuals in cultivating coping mechanisms and enhancing interpersonal connections.

-Implementing lifestyle changes such as regular exercise, a balanced diet, and stress management techniques further contribute to long-term stability and well-being.
+Implementing lifestyle changes such as regular exercise, a balanced diet, and stress management techniques further contributes to long-term stability and well-being.

 If you or someone you care about is grappling with bipolar disorder, Cadabam’s Hospitals offers exceptional bipolar disorder treatment.
 With over 30 years of mental health expertise, our skilled doctors and professionals provide consistent support.
 For more complex cases, our specialised rehabilitation centres boast top-notch facilities and expert staff to expedite recovery.